chanjunren/vaultusaurus/README.md

 > [!NOTE]
 > This is a personal project developed for my notes [repository](https://chanjunren.github.io)
 >
-> Feel free to use it at your own discretion, and let me know if you have feature suggestions or would like to contribute!
+> Feel free to use it at your own discretion, and let me know if you have feature suggestions or would like to contribute

 ## ✨ Features